 Facebook’s policy is pretty simple.
 If your page posts are mainly promotional in nature, then over time your organic reach is going to decline.
 This means that free (not paid for) posts to your followers will reach an ever-smaller audience.
 This is effectively like saying that your fan numbers are going to drop dramatically (which, when you think about it, would be disastrous for most businesses, given the time and money it takes to build a following in the first place).

 But I Really Need To Use Facebook To Sell My Products.
 So What Should I Do?

-I would strongly recommend you avoid using Facebook as a way of closing a sale to your customer, and instead build Facebook into your sales funnel instead.
-Think of Facebook as an opportunity to turn a cold sale into a warm sale, by slowly building trust and creating strong brand awareness.
+I would strongly recommend you avoid using Facebook as a way of closing a sale to your customer.
+Instead, build Facebook into your sales funnel.
+Think of Facebook as an opportunity to turn a cold sale into a warm sale.
+You do that by slowly building trust and creating strong brand awareness.